6 ways to deposit cash into someone else’s account

 Take precautions when using any of these digital options.
 When you send money to someone else through these kinds of services, the payments are often irrevocable.
 Only send money to people you know and trust to avoid falling victim to a scam.

-If your bank doesn’t offer Zelle, you can still send an electronic bank transfer through your online banking account by entering the recipient’s bank account number and routing number.
-Though Zelle moves money in minutes, this kind of bank-to-bank transfer can take a few days.
+Another option is to send an electronic bank transfer through your online banking account by entering the recipient’s bank account number and routing number.
+Though Zelle and some other digital payment networks move money in minutes, this kind of bank-to-bank transfer can take a few days.

 3. Make a wire transfer